gullerya/object-observer/README.md

 ##### `Observable`

-- `observe` - receives a function, which will be added to the list of observers subscribed for a changes of this observable
+- `observe` - receives a function, which will be added to the list of observers subscribed for a changes of this observable:
 	```javascript
 	function personUIObserver(changes) {
 		changes.forEach(change => {